lillianwang112/chinese-learning-app/README.md

 <summary><strong>Current Limitations</strong></summary>
 <br>

-- **Local storage only** - Progress is saved in your browser.
-Clearing browser data will reset progress (use Export to back up!)
-- **No cross-device sync** - Can't access progress from different browsers/devices
-- **No stroke order guidance** - Writing practice doesn't check if you wrote strokes correctly
+- **No stroke order guidance** — Writing practice doesn't check if you wrote strokes in the correct order
-- **No account system** - All data stored locally only
+- **Local storage fallback** — If not signed in, progress is browser-local only; clearing browser data will reset it (use Export to back up, or sign in!)
+- **No OCR** — The app can't read back what you drew and check it automatically

 </details>